Break Your New Goal into Steps

 1. Clearly define your career focus.
 “Candidates have to be focused,” say Executive Recruiters.
 “The biggest complaint from employers over the years has been ‘We didn’t hire so-and-so because she or he didn’t know what they wanted.’”

 2. Be specific when stating your achievements.
-Qualify, quantify or “dollarize” them to demonstrate that what you offer a prospective employer can easily recoup their investment in your salary.
+Qualify, quantify, or “dollarize” them to demonstrate that what you offer a prospective employer can easily recoup their investment in your salary.
 Use the CAR method to help you recall your achievements: Challenge, Action, Result.

 3. Use action words and statements.
 “Responsible for”… is out, “Developed; Directed; Achieved; Coordinated, etc.” is in.